-The School will be better able to respond quickly to smaller, targeted requests for information made during term time.
-If the request for information is manifestly excessive or similar to previous requests, the School may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.
+The school will be better able to respond quickly to smaller, targeted requests for information made during term time.
+If the request for information is manifestly excessive or similar to previous requests, the school may ask you to reconsider or require a reasonable fee for the administrative costs of complying with the request, or in certain cases refuse the request (but only where Data Protection Law allows it, and in accordance with relevant regulatory guidance).